The father Carl Orff

 24 March 1968: premiere of Prometheus

-The first performance of Prometheus, a tragedy by Aeschylus and performed in Ancient Greek, took place on the 24th of March 1968 at the Württembergische State Theatre.
+The first performance of Prometheus, a tragedy by Aeschylus and performed in Ancient Greek, took place on the 24 March 1968 at the Württembergische State Theatre.
 The musical director was Ferdinand Leitner and the producer was Gustav Rudolf Sellner.

 The opera was a challenge for the performers – and the composer.

 Long before the premiere took place, Carl Orff had spent hours rehearsing with the soloists at his house in Dießen, preparing them for the challenge of actually performing this work on stage.
 He had played sections on the piano for then, sung them and had introduced them to the complexities of pronouncing Ancient Greek.
 One of the evening’s protagonists, Carlos Alexander, wrote that Orff had introduced him to the piece three years before it was first performed.
 (In: “Carl Orff.
 Ein Gedenkbuch”, published by Hans Schneider, Tutzing, in 1985).

 During this period, Godela also often visited her father in Dießen and reported that only in the Ancient Greek language could Orff “hear his music”.
 She was there during the rehearsals with the singers.
 The brilliant teacher Orff succeeded in making what was difficult seem easy, and familiarizing the performers with this work, which was so challenging to produce and perform.
 He reassured the singers: “If you forget the lyrics, simply sing ‘Kyriazi, Kyriazi’ (Ed: the name of a popular cigarette brand).
 Nobody will notice!”
 But there was no need to resort to such subterfuge: the premiere was an overwhelming success, not least thanks to the efforts of the very impressive production and the intense dedication of the singers and the orchestra.
 Moments like this remain indelibly imprinted in my memory.